raspberrypilearning/santa-detector/en/step_6.md

 [[[generic-scratch-sound-from-library]]]

 --- hints --- --- hint ---
 All your code will need to be place within a `forever`{:class="blockcontrol"} loop.
-You can then use an `if <  > then else`{class="blockcontrol"} block to check if the pin is high or low, and carry out the actions.
+You can then use an `if <  > then else`{:class="blockcontrol"} block to check if the pin is high or low, and carry out the actions.
 --- /hint --- --- hint ---
 Here's a all the blocks you might need to use:
 ![random](images/tile_0.png)